 You can help your baby sleep better by putting them in their crib or sleep space when they are drowsy, rather than already sleeping.
 This is for a few reasons:

-5. Get On Track With Healthy Sleep Habits from Day One: Download the Smart Sleep Coach by Pampers app and get step by step guidance on sleep environment, sleep habits and sleep schedules so you can stay one step ahead of your baby’s sleep as they develop and their sleep needs change.
+Get On Track With Healthy Sleep Habits from Day One: Download our easy-to-use app, the Smart Sleep Coach by Pampers™ for step-by-step guidance on sleep environment, sleep habits and sleep schedules so you can stay one step ahead of your baby’s sleep as they develop and their sleep needs change.

 Not all babies enjoy pacifiers, but if your baby does use a pacifier, you can use it to help settle them before bed.

-Bonus tip: Though your baby’s crib should be empty of pillows or stuffed animals, you can put in some extra pacifiers to increase the odds they’ll find one on their own if they need one night.
+Bonus Tip: Though your baby’s crib should be empty of pillows or stuffed animals, you can put in some extra pacifiers to increase the odds they’ll find one on their own if they need one night.

 While your baby’s sleep may be disorganized in the first weeks and months, by around 16-weeks patterns will start to emerge.
 Sleep schedules help your baby anticipate when it’s time to sleep and ensure they – and you – are getting enough sleep.

 Soothing bedtime routines are well known to help your cue your baby it’s time for sleep.
 Common soothing activities might include: